cjjdespres/compiler-club/docs/snark-series-1.md

 *non-determinism* that they like to use, one that will be convenient for us to add to the model of verifiable computing that we are developing.
-This kind of non-determinism is not necessarily related to randomness; instead, it expresses the demands we might make at certain points in a computation that a value be given to us from some outside source, rather than be computed by us.[^on-logic]
+This kind of non-determinism is not necessarily related to randomness; instead, it expresses the demand we might make at certain points in a computation that a value be given to us from some outside source, rather than be computed by us.[^on-logic]

 In our systems, non-determinism will be modelled by having our functions take